 - Initial DAV licenses are not available through the online system.
 Call 317-232-4200 for information.

 - You can now sign up to be an organ donor when purchasing your license.
-Beginning July 7, 2021, residents have the option to register as an organ and tissue donor when purchasing a hunting, fishing, or trapping license online.
+Residents have the option to register as an organ and tissue donor when purchasing a hunting, fishing, or trapping license online.
 Over 100,000 people are waiting for a lifesaving organ transplant nationwide, including more than 1,000 Hoosiers.
 One donor can save up to eight lives through organ donation and heal as many as 75 people through tissue donation.
 At the conclusion of the online license purchase, customers 18 and older will be asked if they are signed up to be an organ donor.
 If the individual answers “no,” they will be presented an opportunity to sign up.
-See DonateLifeIndiana.org for more information about donation and to sign up today.
+See DonateLifeIndiana.org for more information about donations and to sign up today.

 After purchasing a license: